xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 ### Overlapping animations
 We've seen how to start animations concurrently, but it is often prettier to run them with a certain overlap (especially when there is a lot of them), which makes them look smoother.
-To achieve this, we'll use the {% manim_doc `AnimationGroup` reference/manim.animation.composition.AnimationGroup.html %} object with a `lag_ratio` parameter, which determins the part of a given animation when the next one is started.
+To achieve this, we'll use the {% manim_doc `AnimationGroup` reference/manim.animation.composition.AnimationGroup.html %} object with a `lag_ratio` parameter, which determines the part of a given animation when the next one is started.

 ```py
 from manim import *